PhoenixHaven/Anticheat-Detections/Anticheats/Vulcan.md

 - Vulcan will send a transaction on velocity starting at -30767 and will go up by 1 every velocity
 - Vulcan will send a transaction on every potion effect added starting at -28767 and will go up by 1 for every potion effect
 - Vulcan has config options to lag back for ghost blocks and gravity (-0.0784000015258789)
+- When Vulcan lagbacks are disabled, there are still two checks that setback.
+If vulcan thinks you may be ghost blocking, it will set you back.
+Vulcan will also set you back when it detects no rotation, and will continue to lagback until you respond to the S08 correctly.